Yusin2Chen/Yusin2Chen.github.io/_posts/2025-05-27-Geoparquet.md

 - **Document Processing**: For each collection, relevant documents (e.g., landing pages, technical specifications, usage tutorials) are loaded and parsed into nodes using `SentenceSplitter`.

-- Index Creation
+- Index Creation:

-  :

   - `VectorStoreIndex`: Built from these nodes using an embedding model (e.g., `OpenAIEmbedding(model="text-embedding-3-small")`).
 This index allows for semantic search within the collection's documentation (e.g., "find information about radiometric correction").
   - `SummaryIndex`: Optionally, a `SummaryIndex` can be built to generate concise summaries of each document/collection.
 This is useful for providing quick overviews to the top-level agent or the user.

-- Query Engines and Tools
+- Query Engines and Tools:

-  :

   - The indices are exposed as query engines (e.g., `vector_index.as_query_engine()`, `summary_index.as_query_engine()`).
   - These query engines are then wrapped into `QueryEngineTool` instances.
 Each tool is given a name and a description that outlines its specific capabilities (e.g., "Useful for answering specific factual questions about Collection X's processing levels").